Homemade Pasta & Shrimp Scampi

-Video of Our Pasta and Shrimp Scampi Story
+Enjoy our Video of Our Shrimp Scampi with Fresh Pasta:

 So at 1 am, we hopped in the car and drove to our local 24-hour department store in search of a party-pasta-pot worthy of our beloved homemade lasagna.
 Well, we had no such luck and ended up back home at 2:30 am feeling defeated.
 But luckily we were able to find one a few hours later (at a decent hour when stores are normally open) and our culinary drama and dilemma was a thing of the past.